tdwg/website/content/pages/conferences/2022/local-info/index.md

 - **[Best Western Art Plaza Hotel](https://www.bestwestern.com/en_US/book/hotels-in-sofia/best-western-art-plaza-hotel/propertyCode.77719.html)** (3 stars) - Single room €53; Double room €55 - for reservations contact [sales@artplazahotel.bg](mailto:sales@artplazahotel.bg) with discount code TDWG2022
 - **[Sofia Place Hotel by HMG](https://sofiaplacehotel.com/en)** (3 stars)

-## Getting to the Conference Venue

-- **From Sofia Airport**:  Take the [metro](https://www.metrosofia.com/en) from Sofia Airport station, which is located next to Terminal 2 (follow the blue arrows on the floor when you claim your baggage).
-Make an easy switch at Serdika station to Line 2 for one more stop to National Palace of Culture (NDK) station.
-After you exit it, just look up right behind the National Palace of Culture and you will see the tall blue building of the hotel.
-- **From Central Railway station or the Central Bus Station**: You can get the [metro](https://www.metrosofia.com/en/route) from Central Railway station for 2 stops to National Palace of Culture (NDK) station.
-Again look up!
-- **By car**: You can access the Grand Hotel Millennium by car and there is parking available (€4 per hour or €20 per day).
-Those staying in the hotel qualify for special rates.
-Please inquire about rates during booking.

 ## General Information